rajsrivastava1801/lending-club-case-study/README.md

-## Installation
+## Technology Used
+- Python 3.11

-To run this project locally, ensure you have Python installed.
+- To run this project locally, ensure you have Python installed.
 You can install the necessary libraries using pip: pip install pandas numpy matplotlib seaborn

 ## Team
 - #### Rahul Srivastava